-The P series cancelled in the US before it became available, primarily due to the popularity of the Commodore 64 which launched also in 1982.
+The P series was canceled in the US before it became available, primarily due to the popularity of the Commodore 64 which launched also in 1982.

-The CBM-II was a short-lived product, due to high manufacturing costs and being tricky to develop for.
-The fact the C64 released meant the P series would unlikely be adopted in high numbers.
+The CBM-II was a short-lived product, due to high manufacturing costs and being tricky to develop.
+The fact the C64 was released meant the P series would unlikely be adopted in high numbers.

 A lifelong avid gamer and computing enthusiast, Matt has decades of experience in the field, so producing retro orientated content for How To Retro comes is second nature to him.
 Now over 40 years old, Matt now even considers himself retro, but fortunately, nobody has developed a Matt emulator (not yet at least!).